Comment and view an alcohol or entertainment licence application

 • to protect children from harm

-It is an offence for anyone to knowingly or recklessly make a false statement in connection with an application.
+Please note that it is an offence for anyone to knowingly or recklessly make a false statement in connection with an application.
 If convicted, the offence is subject to a maximum fine not exceeding level 5 on the standard scale.

 Help viewing or commenting